deekshita98/TagPredSolarEvents/README.md

 ## Overview

-This project is designed to analyze the impact of solar industry events on Wikipedia page edits.
+wiki_multilabel_prediction_solarevents.py encloses scraping Wikipedia data, preprocessing text, vectorizing content, training a multi-label classification model, and visualizing the results.This project is designed to analyze the impact of solar industry events on Wikipedia page edits.
 Specifically, it seeks to predict which tags (labels) related to solar technology might be most relevant to different Wikipedia entries based on past editing data correlated with solar event occurrences.

 ## Installation